Polynesian navigation: Subantarctic and Antarctica

 There is academic debate on the furthest southern extent of Polynesian expansion.

 The islands of New Zealand, along with a series of outlying islands, have been labelled 'South Polynesia' by New Zealand archaeologist Atholl Anderson.
 These islands include the Kermadec Islands, the Chatham Islands, the Auckland Islands and Norfolk Island.
 In each of these islands there is radiocarbon dating evidence of visits from Polynesians by 1500.
-The material evidence of Polynesian visits to at least one of the subantarctic islands to the south of New Zealand consists of the remains of a settlement.
+The remains of an oceangoing waka found on Chatham Island in 2024 has been dated to 1440 to 1470.The material evidence of Polynesian visits to at least one of the subantarctic islands to the south of New Zealand consists of the remains of a settlement.
 This evidence from Enderby Island in the Auckland Islands has been radiocarbon dated back to the 13th Century.
 Absence of remains further south than Enderby Island may imply there was a 2000 kilometer boundary around Antarctica that Polynesian peoples may not have crossed.

 Descriptions of a shard of early Polynesian pottery buried on the Antipodes Islands are unsubstantiated, and the Museum of New Zealand Te Papa Tongarewa, where it was supposedly stored, has stated that "The Museum has not been able to locate such a shard in its collection, and the original reference to the object in the Museum's collection documentation indicates no reference to Polynesian influences."

 Oral history describes Ui-te-Rangiora, around the year 650, leading a fleet of Waka Tīwai south until they reached, "a place of bitter cold where rock-like structures rose from a solid sea".
 The brief description might match the Ross Ice Shelf or possibly the Antarctic mainland, but may be a description of icebergs surrounded by sea ice found in the Southern Ocean.